njhereee/Health-Reminder/README.md

-# 💖 My Little Health Reminder\! 🌿✨
+# 💖 My Little Health Buddy\! 🌿✨

 Hello, health champions\! ✨ Ever wished you had a tiny, adorable friend whispering gentle reminders to help you stay healthy?
-Welcome to **My Little Health Reminder\!**, a charming web application designed to be your personal assistant for a healthier, happier life\! 🏡💖
+Welcome to **My Little Health Buddy\!**, a charming web application designed to be your personal assistant for a healthier, happier life\! 🏡💖

 This app is your cozy corner for managing everything from daily reminders to doctor's appointments, all wrapped up in a user-friendly package.
-We're currently **95% complete** on this journey to make wellness fun and easy\! 🚀
+We're currently **100% complete** on this journey to make wellness fun and easy\! 🚀

 -----